Academic Unit Reviews

 - Appoint the review team

-- Develop terms of reference for the review team
+- Develop and approve terms of reference for the review team

-- Meet with the Dean and unit head to discuss the report and the unit’s response
+- Meet with the Dean or equivalent and unit head to discuss the report and the unit’s response

 - Report regularly to Executive of Council on the status of reviews; and

-- Identify issues of university-wide concern and make recommendations concerning them to appropriate bodies or individuals
+- Identify issues of university-wide concern and make recommendations about them to appropriate bodies or individuals

 Consequences for Noncompliance

 All academic units must participate in the cycle of Academic Unit Reviews as scheduled by the Provost’s Office and CCAM.
-Any postponement to the scheduled review of an academic unit requires the Provost Office’s and CCAM’s approvals.
-If an academic unit repeatedly fails to participate in the scheduled Academic Unit Review, the head of the unit will meet with the Provost’s Office and CCAM to explain the reason(s) for the delay and to engage in a definitive and obligatory timeline for review.
+Any postponement to the scheduled review of an academic unit requires approval of the Provost Office and CCAM.
+If an academic unit repeatedly fails to participate in the scheduled Academic Unit Review, the head of the unit will meet with the Provost’s Office and CCAM to identify the reason(s) for the delay and to engage in a definitive timeline for review.

 Processes